 UNICEF advocates for, and supports the development and maintenance of, a strong and robust health system, capable of routinely reaching and prioritizing the most vulnerable children with life-saving immunizations.
 We also support governments to develop national immunization plans, identify and address coverage gaps, as well as encourage and support efforts to regularly sustain these vital services.

 To build and maintain public trust, we help equip caregivers and parents with the knowledge to counteract misinformation and promote the benefits of immunization.
 This is done by supporting national communication strategies, training front-line health workers on how to educate parents and caregivers on immunization and disease outbreaks.

-In our efforts to improve immunization services and access, UNICEF is working with national governments, the WHO, the Global Alliance for Vaccines and Immunisation (GAVI), other international agencies and non-governmental organizations, and the vaccine manufacturers in order to provide quality-assured vaccine supply, funding and technical assistance to strengthen national capacities on programme management, reaching the unimmunized, introducing new vaccines, cold chain and communications.
+In our efforts to improve immunization services and access, we are working with national governments, the WHO, the Global Alliance for Vaccines and Immunisation (GAVI), other international agencies and non-governmental organizations, and vaccine manufacturers.
+Together we are providing quality-assured vaccine supplies, funding and technical assistance to strengthen national capacities on programme management, reaching the unimmunized, introducing new vaccines and public communication campaigns.